scottgroup/snoGloBe/MANUAL.md

 ## Example

-An example in available in the `snoglobe/example` directory.
+An example is available in the `snoglobe/example` directory.
 You can use this example to validate your installation, try different option combinations or as a reference for input files and format.

 Basic usage: